TULiberalArts/Institute-for-Survey-Research/pages/resources.md

 ## Employment Opportunities
 Temple University’s Institute for Survey Research has ongoing employment opportunities for Experienced Field Interviewers.
 Field Interviewers will make face-to-face visits to randomly selected households and conduct interviews with selected respondents using an electronic laptop.
 All necessary training will be provided.

-We are currently hiring experienced field interviewers in the following areas:
-- Washington, D.C.
-Metro Area
-- Florida (Statewide)

 ### Field Interviewer
 - NO PHONE CALLS WILL BE ACCEPTED UNDER ANY CIRCUMSTANCES.
 - PLEASE SUBMIT RESUME VIA EMAIL TO [isr@temple.edu](mailto:isr@temple.edu)